Welcome to Stonnall History Group

 New Interactive Features

 We now have a section of interactive features, including a game, a quiz and a slide show.
 These pages can be accessed by all visitors taking this link.
-Additionally, there is now a forum (registration necessary).
+Additionally, there is now a Chat Room (registration necessary).

 Membership subscription costs £4 annually.
 This is used principally to defray website costs.